simplexidev/sdevlibs/README.md

 # LibUISharp ![License](https://img.shields.io/badge/License-MIT-blue.svg?style)
 <!--TODO: Add build status buttons.-->

-***This README file, as well as the rest of the repository, is being written.***
+***This README file, as well as the rest of the repository, is a work in progress.***

-LibUISharp is a library containing bindings for [libui](https://github/andlabs/libui), written in C# using .NET Core.
+LibUISharp is a library containing bindings for [libui](https://github/andlabs/libui), written in C# for .NET Core.

-**Please Note:** This repository is currently building for the branch `utflib-and-attrstr` in `libui`.

 ## Features

 LibUISharp allows you to create a native GUI application running .NET Core.
-Please note, that LibUI is in alpha development, so the native library, thus the c# library, may not be stable.
+Please note that LibUI is in alpha development, so the native library, thus this C# library, is not stable.
 This library (LibUISharp) has not been tested, yet.

 ## Supported Platforms